kineticstoolkit/kineticstoolkit_doc/src/getting_started_using_spyder.md

 1 + 2
 ```

-You can also write multiple-line commands using CTRL+Enter.
+You can also write multiple-line commands using CTRL+Enter (control+option+Enter on Mac).
 Both are executed, but only the result from the last command is printed:

 ```{code-cell} ipython3
 1 + 2